A "Mashiach ben Yosef" and a "Mashiach ben David"

-After working on the message since he was 30 years old and especially since he was 40, at age 72 he finally understands that he must let go and let God.
+After working on the message since he was 30 years old and especially since he was 40, at age 72 (almost 73) he finally understands that he must let go and let God.

 Whatever is in store for him, the fact is that we all shall overcome.
 It may not seem like it now, with so many people going through torment and turmoil and tribulation.
 But the day of our liberation and empowerment is coming.